The Holy Innocents (film): Plot

 Paco and Régula live on a rural estate owned by an absent marchioness.
 Among them live their three children: Nieves works as a maid in the big house; Quirce is doing his military service; and their youngest daughter Charito is severely handicapped and confined to a crib.
 The family is joined by Régula's mentally handicapped brother Azarías, sacked from another estate, who loves birds.

 Daily life in the cortijo is shown in painstaking detail and displays an oppressive routine based on a rigid hierarchy.
 At the top of this stratified system lie the aristocrats owning this and other cortijos, as well as the Francoist politicians and Church officials routinely visiting them.
 Rural middle classes are represented by the manager Pedro and his bored wife Pura.
 The house servants and modern-day serfs tending the land occupy the bottom level and are treated as subhuman beings by everyone else.

 In this toxic class system, members of every echelon feel entitled to humiliate those deemed their social inferiors.
 For instance, the owner's son, señorito Iván, often comes back to the estate to openly conduct an affair with Pura, and her knowing husband takes out his impotent rage on the labourers, particularly Azarías.

-Paco and Régula accept the repeated humiliations of their position as dependents at the whim of the owners and the estate manager, but Nieves and Quirce are less inured to this reality and aim for a better life.
+In one particular instance, a French diplomat visiting the estate questions the level of cultural and social development under Francoism; this offends Iván, who exhibits his mixture of narcissism and cruelty by summoning Paco and Régula and demanding that they write their names on a piece of paper (which they painfully struggle to do, resulting in crude scribbles) in order to make a paternalistic point that illiteracy has been eradicated in Spain.
+Paco and Régula accept these and many other repeated humiliations of their position as dependents at the whim of the owners and the estate manager, but Nieves and Quirce are less inured to this reality and aim for a better life.

 Besides his affair with Pedro's wife, another reason for Iván's visits is his fanatical love of fowling, and hunting parties are routinely organized in the area.
 Paco, whom he forces up a tree to decoy pigeons, falls and breaks a leg.
-Quirce briefly replaces Paco but his aloof demeanor vexes Iván, who is more accostumed to the servility of the young man's parents.
-When it becomes clear that Paco's leg will not heal in time for the next hunting party, Iván he tries using Azarías and, in a fit of pique during an unsuccessful hunt, shoots the man's pet jackdaw.
+Quirce briefly replaces Paco but his aloof demeanor vexes Iván, who is more accustomed to the servility of the young man's parents.
+When it becomes clear that Paco's leg will not heal in time for the next hunting party, Iván tries using Azarías and, in a fit of pique during an unsuccessful hunt, shoots the man's pet jackdaw.
 Next time Azarías is sent up a tree to work decoys, he drops a noose round Ivan's neck and hangs him in retribution.
 His infantile mental age spares him legal prosecution (which in 1960s Spain would have entailed a lengthy prison sentence or even the death penalty) and he is committed to an asylum.